munificent/craftinginterpreters/book/representing-code.md

 ^code visit-methods (2 before, 1 after)

-Literal expressions are easy -- they just convert the value to a string.
-The other expressions have subexpressions, so they use this `parenthesize()` helper
+Literal expressions are easy -- they convert the value to a string with a little check to handle Java's `null` standing in for Lox's `nil`.
+The other expressions have subexpressions, so they use this `parenthesize()` helper method:
-method:

 ^code print-utilities